Home Blog Page 298

 Gratitude

-The Relation Between the Moon and the Human Mind
+The Effect of the Full Moon on the Human Mind

 46

-Every thing around us has an effect on something within us – be it our exposure to the sun’s ultraviolet radiation (UVR), looking at the morning sky, taking a walk in the forest, or swimming in the sea – nature’s beauty prompts the flow of hormones and energy in our body.
+Everything around us affects something within us – be it our exposure to the sun’s ultraviolet radiation (UVR), looking at the morning sky, taking a walk in the forest, or swimming in the sea – nature’s beauty prompts the flow of hormones and energy in our body.
 But not everything that’s present in nature is fundamentally good for human beings.

 The Moon, romanticised by poets and artists since ages, has a series of negative effects on the human mind, scientifically and spiritually.
 Several scientists and research institutions have conducted experiments over the years to study the effect of moon and full moon nights on the human mind and behaviour.